spdx/spdx-3-model/model/AI/Properties/standardCompliance.md

 ## Summary

 Captures a standard that is being complied with.

 ## Description

-StandardCompliance captures a standard that the AI software complies with.
+A free form text that captures a standard that the AI software complies with.
 This includes both published and unpublished standards, for example ISO, IEEE, ETSI etc.
 The standard could (but not necessarily have to) be used to satisfy a legal or regulatory requirement.

 ## Metadata